What is a Charity Fundraiser?

-- Short-term contracts are common, especially in event fundraising, and this can result in job uncertainty.
+- Short-term contracts are common, particularly in event fundraising, which can lead to job insecurity.

-- Vacancies arise throughout the UK, although most opportunities occur in larger population centres.
-Some types of fundraising, such as corporate and major giving, are more commonly based in London.
+- Job opportunities are available throughout the UK, with more options in larger population centres.
+Corporate and major giving fundraising roles are more commonly found in London.

-To be a charity fundraiser you do not need any qualifications.
+To be a charity fundraiser, you do not need any qualifications.
 Having a degree may give you an advantage and for some more senior roles, it may be required.
-A qualification or experience in marketing, media or business may also be helpful.
+A background in marketing, media, or business can be advantageous.
+Possessing a qualification or experience in these areas may be helpful for a career in fundraising.
 There are also training courses available which can bolster your application.

 must have skills: